15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 - Metro Population: 2,474,592

-Ranked the worst city in the country for vehicle theft rate, Portland has averaged an annual 487 stolen cars per 100,000 residents between 2017 and 2019.
+Where are the most carjackings?
+Portland is ranked the worst city in the country for vehicle theft rate.
+It averaged an annual 487 stolen cars per 100,000 residents between 2017 and 2019.
 There is one bright spot for Portland, though: the number of thefts dropped 14 percent from 2017 to 2019.

 The Portland Police Department has set up a page sharing monthly vehicle theft statistics, including 2020 data.
 Highlights show that Hondas are the most stolen brand.
 Thieves in Portland have stolen 950 more Hondas compared to the next vehicle brand from January 2020 up to August 2020.